uWhisp/hubot-db-heimdall/README.md

 `name` - only for reference in hubot responses.

-`matcher` - A regular expression to match to the Hubot command with the desired database.
+`matcher` - A regular expression to match the Hubot command with the desired database.

-`vault_mount` - The vault mount that this database uses, that is the first segment of the Vault path to retrieve the credentials (e.g.: `db_production`/creds/readonly ).
+`vault_mount` - The vault mount that this database uses, that is the first segment of the Vault path to retrieve the credentials (e.g.: **db_production**/creds/readonly).

 `vault_roles` - All the roles that Vault accepts for this database (i.e.: Vault mount).
-A Vault role definition has two components: the `name` is the actual name of the Vault role used, that's the last part of the Vault path (e.g.: db_production/creds/`readonly` ); and the `matcher` is the regular expression that will be used to match the role in the Hubot command.
+A Vault role definition has two components: the `name` is the actual name of the Vault role used, that's the last part of the Vault path (e.g.: db_production/creds/**readonly**); and the `matcher` is the regular expression that will be used to match the role in the Hubot command.

 `rds_security_group` - (optional) AWS RDS security group for the database.
 See [Configure access to AWS RDS security groups](#user-content-configure-access-to-aws-rds-security-groups-optional).